dusty-nv/jetson-containers/docs/setup.md

 $ sudo systemctl restart docker
 ```

-You can then confirm it by looking under `docker info`
+You can then confirm the changes by looking under `docker info`

 ```bash
 $ sudo docker info | grep 'Default Runtime'